Jgrindatto/Jgrindatto/README.md

 - 👋 Hi, I’m @Jgrindatto
-- 👀 I’m interested in cross platform product management
+- 👀 I’m interested in NLP and Machine Learning
-- 🌱 I’m currently learning F#
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on and neat F# projects
+- 💞️ I’m looking to collaborate on any neat stuff!
 - 📫 How to reach me joshuagrindatto@gmail.com